 Local green plates

 A sake, wine bar an a restaurant in one, all organic, makes for the ideal healthy veggie meal.
 A brunch on weekends offers egg-less vegan “Nuevos Rancheros“, tofu scramble and fruit-packed pancakes and waffles.
-Sourcing directly from the farms and local farmers markets had been a daily routine of the original Healthy Candle for decades promoting vegetarian food in New York.
-Renamed, the casual Candle Café was so popular that the owners later opened the more upscale Candle 79.
-The Café was also the first “Certified Green Restaurant” in New York.
-Everything from washing up the dishes to decoration is conscious of its environmental impact including the eco cocktails.
-Gluten-free options are celebrated by cealiacs as well as other sensitive bloated diners.
-The latino roots of the executive chef Angel Ramos penetrate the recipes.
-California Mexican ingredients such as avocado, chipotle as well as the Asian influence on modern American cooking all talk on the menu, while the chef’s daily cut fresh pasta bring a breeze of Italy into the smart dining room.
-Jorge Pineda, the pastry chef at Candle 79 has been recognised as making one of the best vegan desserts in America, so at least try his vegan gelato.
+Sourcing directly from the farms and local farmers markets the original Healthy Candle was ahead of its times.
+The veteran of vegetarian food in New York was renamed as Candle Café and became so popular that a more upscale Candle 79 was additionally born.
+As the first “Certified Green Restaurant” in New York, everything from washing up the dishes to decoration is conscious of its environmental impact, including the eco cocktails.
+The latino roots of the executive chef Angel Ramos penetrate most recipes.
+California Mexican ingredients such as avocado, chipotle as well as Asian influence on modern American cooking all talk on the menu.
+Daily cut fresh pasta bring a breeze of Italy into the smart dining room.
+With gluten-free options abound, Jorge Pineda, the pastry chef at Candle 79 is recognised as making one of the best vegan desserts in America, so at least try his plant-based gelato.

-MUST HAVE: Guacamole Timbale, Angel’s Nachos, Live Stuffed Zucchini Blossoms, Live Plum Pie, house-made ice creams and sorbets
+MUST HAVE: Guacamole Timbale, Angel’s Nachos, Live Stuffed Zucchini Blossoms, Live Plum Pie, house-made ice creams, sorbets

-As meat is now less trendy, many chefs even at plush steak houses offer more vegetarian plates.
+As meat is less trendy, even plush steak houses offer more plant-centric plates.
 In my musing on the future of food I provide evidence for the increased number of meatless plates served even at the world’s most coveted restaurants from Paris to New York.
-Being a vegetarian is in vogue and that is a great news for the animals as well as the environment.
-If it is healthy for you though depends on the nutritional balance of the dishes and the preparation technique.
-Too much oil and sugar will make us fat or diabetic as much as the abundant consumption of meat does.
+Being vegan is in vogue and that is great news for animals as well as the environment.
+If it is healthy for you though depends on the nutritional balance of the dishes and the preparation techniques.
+Too much oil and sugar will make us fat or diabetic.
 So, carefully enjoy and savour the plant bounty that even the millennial trends chasing chefs lovingly fell for.